Vieolo/flutter_build_pipe/README.md

 # To build for all given platforms
 dart run build_pipe:build

+# To build with additional arguments
+# this allows github actions etc to pass environment vars down to the build cmd without editing the yaml file
+dart run build_pipe:build --dart-define=ENVIRONMENT=prod

 # To publish the built app to the given platforms
 dart run build_pipe:publish
 ```